-"I want people to come away from the film knowing that ME is a serious, life-altering illness with a long history, and that it has been gravely neglected because of sexism, and because of ignorance and biases within the medical community.
-I want people to know that there are millions suffering invisibly because science and medicine do not see us, because our disabilities are invisible, or because we are invisible to our communities - trapped in homes and bedrooms.
-I want people to have seen and experienced people living with disabilities as complex and fully human.
-And I want people to walk away with a sense that life is fragile, life is precious, we are all temporary, but that when faced with unforeseen obstacles, we all have the potential to find resources within ourselves we didn't know we had." - Jennifer Brea, Women and Hollywood interview
+I want people who watch the film to understand that ME is a serious, life-changing illness with a long history, and that it has been seriously neglected because of sexism and because of ignorance and biases within the medical community.
+I want people to know that there are millions suffering invisibly because science and medicine do not see us, because our disabilities are invisible, or because we are trapped in homes and bedrooms and therefore invisible to our communities.
+I want people to see and experience people living with disabilities as complex and fully human.
+And I want people to walk away with a sense that life is fragile, life is precious.
+We are all temporary, but that when faced with unforeseen obstacles, we all have the potential to find resources within ourselves we didn't know we had.